biosails/pheniqs/docs/tokenization.md

 * placeholder
 {:toc}

-At the heart of Pheniqs is a transformation framework that relies on a familiar syntax that mimics Python array slicing and can arbitrarily manipulate and decode multiple barcodes anywhere in a sequence read.
+At the heart of Pheniqs is a transformation framework that relies on a familiar syntax that mimics Python array slicing and can arbitrarily manipulate read structure and decode multiple barcodes anywhere in a sequence read.
 It extracts tokens from multiple read segments  by addressing either the 5’ end, 3’ end, or both (and optionally reverse complement) to construct the output template segments and the sample, cellular and molecular barcodes.
 This generic approach can accommodates any potential barcoding scheme and obviates the need for pre and post processing for most experimental designs.

 # Experimental Design